 - Turnitin – Turnitin improves the student writing cycle by preventing plagiarism and providing rich feedback to students.

 - AP Central – The official AP College Board website.
 Excellent resources for AP classes.

-- What Should I Read Next? – Enter a book you like and the site will analyse our huge database of real readers’ favorite books to provide book recommendations and suggestions for what to read next.
+- What Should I Read Next? – Enter a book you like and the site will analyze our huge database of real readers’ favorite books to provide book recommendations and suggestions for what to read next.